-The CareClinic’s app can be used as a chronic pain tracker app, is one of the most useful resources available for those suffering from conditions associated with this kind of pain.
-The application allows one to keep track of the pain history and communicate this kind of information to the treating physician.
+CareClinic can be used as a chronic pain tracker app It is one of the most useful resources available for those suffering from conditions associated with this kind of pain.
+The application allows you to keep track of your pain history and communicate this information to your treating physician.

 In a lot of cases, chronic pain cannot actually be treated but rather kept under control.
-The application developed by CareClinic will allow you to create a self-care action plan, where you will have all of your medical information gathered under one roof: medication, diet, physical activities, and therapies.
+The CareClinic app will allow you to create a self-care action plan, where you will have all of your medical information gathered under one roof.
+This includes medication, diet, physical activities, and therapies.
 You can review all of that information with your doctor and make the necessary adjustments/changes to your treatment plan.

 Imagine a typical visit to your doctor.
-You will have probably a limited amount of time to describe your symptoms in the last few weeks.
-The doctor will want to know how bad the pain was, where it was localized and how it actually felt.
-He/she might also inquire about the effects of medication.
+You will probably have a limited amount of time to describe the symptoms you have been experiencing.
+The doctor will want to know how bad your pain is, where it is localized and how it actually feels.
+They might also inquire about the effects of medication.

-Given the fact that you won’t have too much time to recall all those details, you might concentrate on the symptoms you are experiencing at that moment.
-They will not offer an accurate reflection of your pain history.
+Given the fact that you won’t have too much time to recall all those details, you might end up concentrating on the symptoms you are experiencing at that moment.
+These will not offer an accurate reflection of your pain history.
 By using CareClinic’s app as a chronic pain app, you will be able to overcome this problem and present your doctor with the necessary information.

-The application is simple to use and it allows you to keep track of various pain parameters.
+The app is simple to use and it allows you to keep track of various pain parameters.
 It will also offer an objective analysis of the diary entries, compiling health reports you can further communicate to your doctor.
-If you have entered your medication into the application, it will even use advanced algorithms to show potential negative interactions.
+If you have entered your medication into the app, it will even use advanced algorithms to show any potential negative interactions between them.

 Chronic pain is a complex notion and there are a lot of factors associated with it.
 What makes CareClinic the best app for chronic pain?
 Well, it allows you to track a diverse number of pain metrics, if you need to track and monitor acute pain that can be done with CareClinic as well.
 You can use it to record and observe a pattern of pain triggers, to describe your pain in detail and to rate the intensity of the pain.

 If you are suffering from chronic pain, you might also be confused about what is happening to you.
 In order to understand your medical problems, you need to document them first.
-Chronic management apps – either available on android or iOS – can help you do just that.
-And CareClinic is indeed a resource that can help you get the best possible perspective on your condition.
+Chronic management apps – can help you do just that.
+CareClinic is a resource that can help you get the best possible perspective on your condition.

-You can use the application to record details about your condition on a regular basis.
+You can use the app to record details about your condition on a regular basis.
 With the help of the pain trackers, you can actually develop a pain diary and identify certain patterns regarding your overall health.
-The diary can be customized as you desire, as you are allowed to add any piece of information you might find useful.
+The diary can be customized as you desire, as you are allowed to add any information you might find useful.

 Various reports can be developed based on your entries

-The data analysis is perhaps one of the best features CareClinic has to offer.
-Using your entries from the health diary, the application will compile a report that can be further shared with treating physician.
+Data analysis is perhaps one of the best features that CareClinic has to offer.
+Using your entries from the health diary, the app will compile a report that can be further shared with your treating physician.
 The report can either be used as a virtual document or in its printed version.

 This report might contain graphs, shedding light on the characteristics of your pain over a given period of time.
 By communicating the results of this report to your doctor, you will actually improve the medical relationship and reach new solutions regarding your treatment.
+This is one of the main reasons patients use a chronic pain tracker app.
 It will reveal information regarding pain level fluctuations, usage of different medications and underlying conditions (as well as how these influence your chronic pain).

 The report will demonstrate an objective overview of your pain.
-You have the possibility to rate the pain in different moments of the day, using a scale from 1 to 10.
+You have the possibility to rate the pain throughout your day, using a scale from 1 to 10.

 The report created can be used to compare different periods and analyze your chronic pain accordingly.
 You will easily notice the changes in the pain metrics and be able to understand the factors contributing to them.
 For instance, you might have changed your medication, tried a new therapy or even had surgery.
 Both you and your treating physician will have a better idea of how your condition changed from one period to the other.